BEST LIGHTWEIGHT WHEELS FOR CLIMBING

 While most of the wheels in this review aren’t very aero in the first place simply due to their low profiles, this is just a missed opportunity to add downhill speed given Bora Ultra’s depth.
 If they shaped these rims better to make them more aero, you could use this carbon clincher for climbing and as an all-around.

 These wheels, like several in this review, are priced by the manufacturer at the top end (USD$3300, £2500, €2800).
-Unlike some of the others, you can find them closer to USD$2300, £2000 depending on the color and hub option you choose at stores I recommend using this link to Know’s Shop.
+Unlike some of the others, you can find them closer to USD$2300, £2000 depending on the color and hub option you choose at stores I recommend using these links to Chain Reaction Cycles and Know’s Shop.

 ROVAL CLX 32 – POOR BRAKING AND AVERAGE STIFFNESS YIELDS DISAPPOINTING RESULTS